 The company wants people to use messenger as it is full-featured.
 At its annual developer conference F8 this year, Facebook announced that the company will emphasize on Messenger platform to provide multiple services – like shopping, and travel booking.

-Thousands of worldwide developers currently working on the chat bots, a feature that will help users get information and things done through artificial intelligence – we are not pretty sure forcing all users to install Messenger app is part of Facebook’s plan to make the platform for more business opportunities.
+Thousands of worldwide developers are currently working on chatbots, a feature that will help users get information and things done through artificial intelligence – we are not pretty sure forcing all users to install the Messenger app is part of Facebook’s plan to make the platform for more business opportunities.

-Now around 900 million users worldwide use Facebook Messenger – right across the app users can take pictures or record video and send those to their friends.
-Not only that, a lot can be done on Messenger – you can send stickers, emojis and can look for chatbot – there ere are options to integrate multiple other apps like DropBox, GIF Keyboard, Tumblr, and Imgur, among others.
+Now around 900 million users worldwide use Facebook Messenger – right across the app, users can take pictures or record videos and send those to their friends.
+Not only that, a lot can be done on Messenger – you can send stickers and emojis and look for a chatbot – there are options to integrate multiple other apps like DropBox, GIF Keyboard, Tumblr, and Imgur, among others.

 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free

 Since many users can’t upgrade to the latest versions of OS as their phones don’t have official clients must access via web, it would be a frustrating experience for them, and Facebook shouldn’t have put the restriction of using Messenger for those users.